 Author: Dr Duncan Lyons, Resident Medical Officer, Gold Coast University Hospital, Gold Coast, Queensland, Australia.
 Medical Editor: Dr Helen Gordon, Auckland, New Zealand.
 DermNet NZ Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 July 2020.

-Eccrine chromhidrosis can affect any body area but is often worse on the palms and soles where the eccrine glands are most concentrated.
-The colour of the sweat depends on the dye, drug, or chemical involved, with red, blue, orange, brown, yellow, green, black, and white sweat reported [1–4].
+Eccrine chromhidrosis can affect the skin over any body area but is often worst on the palms and soles where eccrine sweat glands are most concentrated.
+The colour of the sweat depends on the dye, drug, or chemical involved, with red, blue, orange, brown, yellow, green, black, and white sweat reported.

-The differential diagnosis for eccrine chromhidrosis can include the following disorders:
+The differential diagnosis for eccrine chromhidrosis can include the following:

-Eccrine chromhidrosis is often diagnosed clinically, but the following may be used to confirm the diagnosis [1,2]:
+Eccrine chromhidrosis is usually a clinical diagnosis, but the following may be used to confirm the diagnosis: